gthompson30/FP_NotYourAveragePatcho/README.md

 `javac *java`

 This will compile all required files.
-Then, to run, type:
+Before running, it is highly recommended that you use full screen for your terminal, or have your resolution set to >=170x80.
+To run, type:

 `java Woo`
 First, the user will be prompted to select a difficulty.
 Beware failure to comply may result in self destruct sequence.
 After selecting a difficulty, a board shall be generated.